Disruptive snow falls in Eastern Massachusetts and Boston as extreme cold grips the Northeast

 (Mel Musto/Bloomberg / Getty Images)

-Much of southern New England is under Winter Weather alerts through early Sunday.
-A Winter Storm Watch is in place for the North Shore of Massachusetts, just north of Boston.
+Much of southern New England was under Winter Weather alerts through early Sunday.
+A Winter Storm Watch was also in place for the North Shore of Massachusetts, just north of Boston.

-Eastern Massachusetts is forecast to be right in the bullseye for impacts from this storm, with at least 3 inches of snow expected for parts of the state.
+Eastern Massachusetts was right in the bullseye for impacts of the storm, with at least 3 inches of snow expected for parts of the state.
+Just north of Boston, towns received over a foot of snow.

 WINTER STORM WARNING EXPLAINED: WHAT DOES IT MEAN AND WHEN IS IT ISSUED?